ethan-goh/redditscraper/README.md

 # Reddit Memes Telegram Bot

 This is a Telegram bot that fetches the top 20 most upvoted memes from the r/memes subreddit over the past 24 hours.
-The bot generates a beautiful HTML report featuring meme images, titles, authors, scores, and timestamps and sends it to users upon request.
+The bot generates a HTML report featuring the aforementioned memes and sends it to users upon request.

 ---